mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 Terraform Cloud has been successfully initialized!

 You may now begin working with Terraform Cloud.
-Try running "terraform plan" to see any changes that are required for your infrastructure.
+Try running "terraform plan" to see any changes that are required for my infrastructure.

-If you ever set or change modules or Terraform Settings, run "terraform init" again to reinitialize your working directory.
+If you ever set or change modules or Terraform Settings, run "terraform init" again to reinitialize my working directory.
 ```

 ### Terraform Cloud Workspace variables
 Terraform Cloud by default uses remote execution mode.
 Remote mode runs on disposable Linux worker VMs using a POSIX-compatible shell.
 Before running Terraform operations, Terraform Cloud uses the export command to populate the shell with environment variables.
-These environment variables can store our Service Principal credentials.
+These environment variables can store my Service Principal credentials.

 Terraform Cloud lets you define input and environment variables using either workspace-specific variables, or sets of variables that you can reuse in multiple workspaces.
 [Variable sets](https://developer.hashicorp.com/terraform/tutorials/cloud-get-started/cloud-create-variable-set) allow you to avoid redefining the same variables across workspaces, so you can standardize common configurations.

-For this project we will define our Service Principal credentials as [workspace-specific variables](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables).
+For this project I will define my Service Principal credentials as [workspace-specific variables](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables).

 **Precedence**[<sup>[12]</sup>](#external-references)